wangjalen7/Course-Review-System/README.md

-# hw7-coursereview-cjp3jf-zac9nk-vya9tu
+Course Review Service

+Authors

-Jalen Wang - zac9nk
+Jalen Wang
-Ethan Christian - vya9tu
+Ethan Christian
-Clark Pagels - cjp3jf
+Clark Pagels

+Built a command line User-Interface course review application from scratch.
+The program uses a Three-Layer Architecture with SQLite for Persistence.

+Then implemented a GUI with all features of the app functioning